raceychan/raceychan.github.io/blog/2025-05-26-lihil-auth/content.md

 No problem.
 The JWT plugin lets you manage users and passwords your own way, while lihil takes care of encoding/decoding JWTs and injecting them as typed objects.

+#### Basic JWT Authentication Example

+You might want to include public user profile information in your JWT, such as user ID and role. so that you don't have to query the database for every request.

 ```python
 from lihil import Payload, Route
 from lihil.plugins.auth.jwt import JWTAuthParam, JWTAuthPlugin, JWTConfig